OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Login.md

 ## Cloud login

-It is possible to connect to social networks such as LinkedIn, Twitter, Google, Facebook, etc. for authentication.
+It is possible to connect to social networks such as LinkedIn, X, Google, Facebook, etc. for authentication.

 ## SMS